enterprise-contract/ec-cli/internal/acceptance/README.md

     $ go test ./internal/acceptance/

 The latter is useful for specifying additional arguments.
-Currently two are
+Currently, two are
 supported:

   * `-persist` if specified the test environment will persist after test